Prabhat-Singh05/DE_project_batch_process/README.md

-# DE Project Batch Processing
+# DE Project - Batch Processing Pipeline

 ## Overview:
 In this project, we design and build a batch-processing data pipeline that takes raw data from a local file, uploads it to AWS S3, processes the data, and then stores it in PostgreSQL after applying transformations using dbt (Data Build Tool).
 The pipeline leverages popular data engineering tools such as Kafka for real-time streaming, Airflow for orchestration, and Docker for containerizing and managing dependencies.